 There are a number of things that Bali will offer, at a free cost!
 Here are a few you ‘must-try’ ones:

-- Tegalalang Rice Terraces- This green paddy terrace can be visited for free of cost
+- Tegalalang Rice Terraces- This is one of the must-do in Ubud and can be visited for free they just ask for a donation.

 - Bali Gate- This is the most iconic spot for photographers.
-Take some insta-worthy pictures here as you fall in love with its architecture!
+Take some instant-worthy pictures here as you fall in love with its architecture!

 - Saraswathi Temple- Yet another place that you can visit for free is the temple of Hindu Goddess, Saraswathi.

 - Coffee plantation tour- Luwak coffee remains to be famous here.
 Taste different types of teas for free at this place and also take a free tour to take a look at the plantation.
 A guide usually accompanies you.
 Though it is free, you can tip the guide as per your wish.
 If you want to buy coffee, then it is $3.37!
 We would recommend you not to miss it!

 - Karang Boma – The best sunset in Bali located right down the road from the Uluwatu temple.

 - Bali Twin Lakes – Best Place for sunrise.
 Although the viewpoints like Wanagiri Hidden Hill arent free they do have free viewpoints over the lake.